Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 List up to twenty systemic requirements / attributes.
 Write a short natural language description of the top nonfunctional requirements (approx. five pages).

+#### Open Source

+This is an open source project, as is OpenRocket.
+This product will be released under an open source license and published on GitLab for user collaboration and universal access.

+#### Usable

+This system must be usable by our target users, which are rocket hobbyist.
+The system needs to be designed so that users can efficiently utilise its key functions.
+High usability can be achieved by focusing on user needs during the system design, asking users for feedback throughout development, and assessing user experience with prototypes or the finished build.

+Usability can be assessed from user satisfaction.
+Good usabilty is seen when users are positive about their experience of using our demos and prototypes.
+It can also be assessed when observing user experience.
+A new user having issues with the interface being unintuitive, or inefficient, are indicators of poor usability.

+#### Extensible

+This system will be designed to be highly receptive to future extensions.
+New functionality should be easy to integrate with the base system and not interfer with the base system.
+This will be worked towards with maintaining code modularity.
+Modularity will ensure that features can be easily plugged in, and the existing modules will be self contained.

+#### Fault Tolerant

+This system will be designed in anticipation of errors and exceptional inputs.
+A fault tolerant system would take these inputs and errors will not result in system failiure, and return the user to an error free state.

+This attribute can be assessed with the development of test cases.

+#### Documented

+This system will maintain up to date and usable documentation for developers and users.
+Our documentation will be include, but not be limited to, detailed comments, architecture diagrams, project requirement specifications, and a succinct user readme.

+A well documented system for developers can be observed through the ease of colaboration.
+Work that is poorly documented will be harder for an new worker to independently pick up.
+Poor documentation for users can be seen when the learning curve to understand the system is higher than reasonable.

+#### Integrated

+It is crucial that this system is well integrated with OpenRocket.
+Integration is done mostly through the Orhelper class, which has been provided to interface with OpenRocket.

+#### Portable

+Portability outlines how usable a system is in different operating environments.

 ### 3.8 Physical and Environmental Requirements